Nearest neighbor empirical processes: Weak convergence under bracketing entropy

-Another assumption that should be used in addition to the previous bracketing condition is referred to as the Lindeberg condition.
-These types of integrabiltiy condition is standard to obtain the weak convergence of the empirical process.
-In our setting, the Lindeberg condition takes the form of a uniform integrability assumption with respect to some neighborhood of the measure $\mu_x$.
-More precisely, we ask that for some $\delta>0$: for all $\epsilon $, there is $M > 0$ such that
+where $J$ is the bracketing integral introduced in the previous section.
+Another assumption, known as the Lindeberg condition, is standard to obtain the weak convergence of the empirical process.
+In our setting, the Lindeberg condition takes the form of a uniform integrability assumption with respect to a given neighborhood of the measure $\mu_x$.
+More precisely, we ask that for some $\delta>0$ and an envelope $G$ for the class $\mathcal G$: for all $\epsilon $, there is $M > 0$ such that